> Shirley Collins > Songs > Dennis O’Reilly

 Dennis O’Reilly

 Shirley Collins recorded Dennis O’Reilly in a two day session in London in 1958 for her 1960 LP False True Lovers.
-Alan Lomax commented in the album’s notes:
+She recorded this song for a second time for her 1964 Collector EP Shirley Sings Irish.
+Alan Lomax noted on the first album:

 Dennis O’Reilly is an instance of the speed with which folk songs are travelling nowadays.
 It began its life as one of the many songs of the Irish immigrants to Australia.
 Mister Goodwin of Leichhardt, New South Wales, picked it up on the Nambucca River of NSW and, when he was 73, sang it for Cecil English and John Meredith.
 From them it passed into the repertoire of Edgar Waters, the Australian ballad collector, who brought it to England and taught it to Shirley Collins.
 My guess is that from her record it will pass into the repertoire of the young folk singers on this continent.